-How Often to Clean Books
+How Often to Clean a Book

-What You Need
+What You'll Need

 - Protective mask and clothing

-- Art gum eraser
+- Art gum

-- Sealable plastic bags and containers
+- Large sealable plastic bags (optional)

 Contain the Dust